ices-eg/wg_MGWG/stock-recruitment/Minutes.md

 Thousands of simulated data sets are located here: wg_MGWG/stock-recruitment/comparing_recruitment/simulated_stocks/sa/ Each folder used a different operating model to generate the data (e.g., different F pattern, stock-recruit curve, or noise level).
 None of the OMs had time varying selectivity and the true values for M are provided.
 Iago may write-up a brief descirption of approximate life history and fleet characteristics for each folder, but otherwise analysts will be "blind".
 Various folks will fit various assessment models (see below) to these datasets and record the estimates of SSB, recruitment, F-bar (ages 4-7), fully selected F, and estimates of stock-recruit parameters (alpha, beta, steepness, unfished).
 We (Jon or Liz) will check with Colin to ensure that the recorded output listed is sufficient for him to conduct external SR fits.
 Each assessment model will be fit assuming a range of stock-recruit model assumptions (e.g., Ricker, BH, RW, mean) and a model selection criterion (e.g., AIC) recorded to determine if the correct shape can be identified.
 At some point, the true underlying shape will be revealed to determine, if given the true shape, then can we estimate the stock-recruit parameters.

-Assessment model : personnel
+Assessment model : personnel;
-WHAM : Tim Miller
+WHAM : Tim Miller;
-ASAP : Liz
+ASAP : Liz;
-SAM  : Me/Iago to check on FLSAM a4a  : Ernesto
+SAM  : Me/Iago to check on FLSAM;
+a4a  : Ernesto;
-SS   : Jon will see if Kelli Johnson has conversion code, but not a priority
+SS   : Jon will see if Kelli Johnson has conversion code, but not a priority;

 Iago and Vanessa agreed to post-process all the estimates and make comparisons to the underlying true values from the OMs.